No, the results of your evaluation will be mailed when completed.

 Yes, courses in progress must be indicated on the "Courses in Progress" form, submitted with the evaluation application and must be completed in the current semester or quarter in which you are applying.

 You may only be approved ONCE as a provisional candidate.
 Once approved, no changes may be made to your courses in progress.
 You may not add or delete exam sections while approved as a provisional applicant.
 Final transcripts must be received by the board within 120 days of having sat for the first exam.
 Scores will be voided for all exam sections taken if the transcripts are not received within 120 days of having sat for the first exam.
+If you are provisionally approved to sit for the CPA exam and do not sit within the semester or term for which you were approved, the following will apply:

 We do not award credit for repeated or duplicated classes.
 Repeated classes are those taken more than once at the same institution.
 Duplicated classes are courses similar in content and level taken at two different institutions; if you complete Principles of Taxation at Northern Illinois University and take the course again at University of Iowa, we will not award/count the credit hours twice.
 The policy of the institutions awarding the credit does not supersede the Board’s policy regarding duplicate courses.
 The only exceptions to the repeated course rule are courses with the same prefix and title that are allowed by the institution for repeat credit and it is clearly stated as policy in their course catalogue.